openstack-archive/swiftonhpss/doc/markdown/quick_start_guide.md

 name = silver

 [storage-policy:2]
-name = swiftonfile
+name = swiftonhpss
 ~~~
-You can also make "swiftonfile" the default storage policy by using the 'default' parameter.
+You can also make "swiftonhpss" the default storage policy by using the 'default' parameter.

 #### Prepare rings
 Edit the remakerings script to prepare rings for this new storage policy: